 No snippets are written/provided by the website unless “genuine, independent, and unpaid editorial reviews.”

 No reviews based on template sentences “built from data or automated metrics.”

 No templated sentences such as, “Based on X number of responses, on average people experience X with this business.”

 Reviews for multiple-location businesses (retail chains, franchises) must be submitted for their specific locations

-No commercial agreements (paid or otherwise) by aggregate/syndicate sites to provide reviews What all these guidelines have in common are providing visitors with a wide set of honest, accurate reviews.
+No commercial agreements (paid or otherwise) by aggregate/syndicate sites to provide reviews What all these guidelines have in common are providing visitors with an extensive set of honest, accurate reviews.

-Discouraging the posting of reviews markup from syndicated or third-party sites shows Google’s stance on businesses that use these sites to provide incorrect or inflated information where it is not deserved.
+Discouraging the posting of reviews markup from syndicated or third-party sites shows Google’s stance on businesses that use these sites to provide incorrect or inflated information where it isn’t deserved.